leoloso/leoloso.com/src/posts/my-1st-wp-plugin.md

 Notice how different block types have different properties extracted from them:

-- a paragraph block has its content extracted
+- a paragraph block simply extracts its content
-- a Youtube embed block has the URL and video playing properties (autoplay, allowfullscreen, etc)
+- a Youtube embed block extracts the URL and video playing properties (autoplay, allowfullscreen, etc)
 - an image block extracts the image source and dimensions of the image
 - etc